 You may be asked to provide a recorded sample of your playing, preferably as part of a group, to show your competence as a player who can play rhythm and lead on a bluegrass instrument, and sing reasonably in-pitch.

-If Pete feels satisfied that you are qualified to try a provisionally-certified first Wernick Method class, by the end of the call he will grant provisional certification, pending the receipt by the Wernick Method Office of the signed Wernick Method Essentials document, with your signature agreeing that you will teach these skills and this philosophy whenever you are advertised as a Wernick Method teacher.
+If Pete feels satisfied that you are qualified to try a provisionally-certified first Wernick Method class, by the end of the call he will grant provisional certification, pending the receipt of the $75 Refundable Training Materials Fee, and the signed Wernick Method Essentials document, with your signature agreeing that you will teach these skills and this philosophy whenever you are advertised as a Wernick Method teacher.
 This is our only required signed document.

-Once the signed “Essentials” document is received, you will be mailed a “Provisional Wernick Method Teaching Certificate” to allow you to start teaching Wernick Method classes.
+Once the $75 refundable fee and signed “Essentials” document are received, you will be fully certified start teaching Wernick Method classes.
 The certification is subject to termination if a teacher allows a year to go by without offering a class, or if student comments indicate significant problems with the teaching that aren’t being properly addressed.

-Upon provisional certification by Pete Wernick, teachers receive the following:
+Upon certification by Pete Wernick, teachers receive the following:

 Summarizing the benefits the Wernick Method gives teachers, certified teachers receive: